TechSupportRed/TechSupportRed/README.md

-Hi, I make minecraft mods.
+Hello, my name is TechSupportRed; I create minecraft mods.

-You can find me on curseforge.
+$~ You can find me on curseforge or modrinth.